-Founded in 1978, the Rhodes State College Foundation assists the College by developing partnerships and relationships with individuals, businesses, and community organizations.
-The Foundation generates financial support to increase the College's viability, enhance opportunities for students, and help provide more accessible and affordable education to current and future students.
-Foundation scholarship applications are available Fall semester for the next academic year.
-The scholarships listed here were established by individuals, families and organizations who value education and desire to assist Rhodes State students in the pursuit of transforming their lives.
+The Rhodes State College Foundation develops relationships with individuals, corporations, organizations, and foundations to secure financial gifts to provide quality, affordable education.
+The Foundation provides direct student support through its scholarship program.
+Scholarship applications are open August through early March and are awarded for the next academic year.
+The scholarships listed here were established by those who value education and desire to help Rhodes State students transform their lives.